apache/hudi/website/src/pages/tech-specs.md

 6. Synchronizing Indexes and metadata needs to be done in the same transaction that commits the modifications to the table.

+## Compatibility

+Compatibility between different readers and writers is enforced through the `hoodie.table.version` table config.
+Hudi storage format evolves in a backwards compatible way for readers, where newer readers can read older table versions correctly.
+However older readers may be required to upgrade in order to read higher table versions.
+Hence, we recommend upgrading readers first, before upgrading writers when the table version evolves.

 ## Balancing write and query performance